mhamzahashim/zbloggingx/content/posts/things-you-need-to-know-about-google’s-core-updates.md

 type: post
 draft: false
 SEOTitle: Things you Need to know About Google’s Core Updates | zBlogging
+excrept: Most people don't understand the Google Updates; the following are Things you Need to Know About Google's Core Updates that will help you rank your website.
+metaKeywords: Things you Need to know About Google’s Core Updates
 url: things-you-need-to-know-about-googles-core-updates
 date: 2021-05-27T07:53:10.004Z
 updateDate: 2021-05-27T07:53:10.052Z